Storm Gloria

-Storm Gloria was a Mediterranean storm which affected eastern Spain and southernmost France with high winds and heavy rainfall.
+Storm Gloria affected eastern Spain and southernmost France with high winds and heavy rainfall.
 The system was named Gloria by the Spanish meteorological agency AEMET on 18 January, becoming the tenth named storm of the 2019–20 European windstorm season.
 The Free University of Berlin named the system Ilka.

 After making landfall and crossing northern Spain as a weak cyclone, Gloria stalled for several days over the western Mediterranean Sea, bringing heavy rainfall, snowfall and high winds to many areas across southern Europe and north Africa.
 Southeastern Spain and the Balearic Islands were particularly hard-hit by flooding associated with Gloria between 19 and 21 January.
 In total across Spain, 13 people were killed while four more remain missing.

 Meteorological history

 The system that would eventually become Storm Gloria was first noted as a developing complex of low-pressure systems over the central United States on 9 January; the strongest of these organised sufficiently to be named Winter Storm Isaiah by The Weather Channel later that day.
 A large trough associated with Isaiah dug into the Southwestern United States from 10 January, providing a path for cold air that had been settled over Canada to move southwards and clash with warm, moist air moving northward from the Gulf of Mexico.
 In the warm sector of the system, severe thunderstorms and tornadoes developed across the south-central United States on the morning of 10 January.
 Isaiah continued to develop and intensify as it moved eastwards across the United States before exiting into the north Atlantic on 13 January.

 After stalling off the coast of North America for several days, the system was first noted as Cyclone Ilka by the Free University of Berlin – who name all low-pressure areas affecting Europe – on 17 January, while moving steadily eastwards across the open Atlantic.
 AEMET, the Spanish meteorological agency, began issuing warnings on Storm Gloria on 18 January as the system was approaching the Iberian Peninsula.
 After turning southeastwards and entering the Bay of Biscay, Gloria subsequently made landfall close to Santander in northern Spain on 19 January.

 Gloria quickly passed over northern Spain as a weak cyclone and then emerged into the western Mediterranean Sea, where it stalled for several days.
 After remaining nearly stationary near the Balearic Islands for around 48 hours, Gloria began to slowly drift southwards and then westwards, passing over the Strait of Gibraltar and northern Morocco on 22 January before emerging into the far eastern Atlantic on 23 January.
 After looping for several days offshore to the south and west of Portugal, Gloria dissipated on 25 January off the country's southern coast.